creativescala/creative-scala/book/src/pages/hof/hof.md

 import doodle.java2d._
 ```

 In previous sections we have seen the utility of passing functions to methods and returning functions from methods.
-In this section we'll see the usefulness of *function composition**.
+In this section we'll see the usefulness of *function composition*.
 Composition, in the mathematical rather than artistic sense, means creating something more complex by combining simpler parts.
 We could say we compose the numbers 1 and 1, using addition, to produce 2.
 By composing functions we mean to create a function that connects the output of one component function to the input of another component function.

+Written in terms of types, function composition joins functions of type `A => B` and `B => C` to produce a function type `A => C`.
+In Scala we use the `andThen` method to do this.

 Here's an example.
-We use the `andThen` method to create a function that connects the output of the first function to the input of the second function.
+We start by defining two functions.
+The first adds a [drop shadow](https://en.wikipedia.org/wiki/Drop_shadow) to an `Image`.
+The second mirrors an `Image` around the y-axis.

 ```scala mdoc:silent
 val dropShadow = (image: Image) =>